vi/websocat/doc.md

         --ping-timeout <ws_ping_timeout>
             Drop WebSocket connection if Pong message not received for this number of seconds

+        --text-prefix <ws_text_prefix>
+            [A] Prepend specified text to each received WebSocket text message.
+Also strip this prefix from outgoing messages, explicitly marking them as text even if `--binary` is specified

 ARGS:
     <addr1>    In simple mode, WebSocket URL to connect.
 In advanced mode first address (there are many kinds of